Animal Care Volunteer Project in Spain - Barcelona

 - Cleaning and grooming

 - Raising awareness about animal abandonment

 The long term aim of volunteering with animals is to have them ready to be adopted.
 That means they should be healthy and happy so local families who come into the shelter looking to adopt are interested.
-All dogs in the shelters are fully vaccinated.
+All cats in the shelters are fully vaccinated.

 Why do Animal Care volunteering in Barcelona with IVHQ?